BrewBlox/brewblox-documentation/docs/user/startup.md

 If you connected your Spark to your Wi-Fi network, you can now disconnect from your Raspberry Pi, and connect the Spark to some other power source.

-Navigate to the directory you chose during the installation (default: `./brewblox`), and start the menu:
+Navigate to the directory you chose during the installation (default: `cd ~/brewblox`), and start the menu:

 ```bash
 brewblox-ctl